DarkCrown11/Custom-Debug-Console-V0.1.0-Documentation/README.md

 A console that you can customize and add commands from the blueprint

 ## :warning:Warning <a name="warning-anchor-point"></a>
-Please remember, this plugin is <ins>Experimental</ins>!
+- Please remember, this plugin is <ins>Experimental</ins>!
 You may encounter bugs, please report them to this email address "akcrowngames@gmail.com".
 Also if you have a questions you can ask same email address or social media accounts @akcrowngames.
+- This plugin is not compatible with only C++ projects.
+It is managed with blueprint.

 Supported Platforms:
 - Windows